oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

      ```
      <copy>%sql
      SELECT DBMS_CLOUD_AI.GENERATE(
-         prompt       => 'what are the top 10 adventure movies',
+         prompt       => 'what are the top 10 adventure movies released in the past 2 years',
          profile_name => 'genai',
          action       => 'chat')
      FROM dual;</copy>